One-Rehearsal Anthems for the Small Church Choir

 *Disclosure: I get commissions for purchases made through links in this post.Hymns

-Your hymnal is a great resource!
-Choose a crowd favorite, one with 4-part writing and singable lines, and experiment with ways to sing each verse:
+Your hymnal is a great resource.
+Choose a favorite, or something that ties in with the theme of the day—one with 4-part writing and singable lines—and experiment with different ways to sing each verse:

 • Unison women or men